kvietcong/hot-takes/README.md

 underlying video/tutorial that lays out a planned site.
 It was fun to make, and I learned A LOT about Website security and user data.
-Making an authentication and authorization system was a lot harder than I expected but it taught me a lot about how browsers and request actually work.
+Making an authentication and authorization system was a lot harder than I expected but it taught me a lot about how browsers and requests actually work.
 I really learned a lot about everything within Web Development while working on this project.

 That being said, I'm done with this XD.
 I didn't really plan how the site would